rancher/docs/content/rancher/v2.x/en/kubernetes-in-rancher/_index.md

   - /rancher/v2.x/en/concepts/resources/
 ---

-After you provision a Kubernetes (K8s) cluster in Rancher, you can begin using powerful K8s features from the Rancher UI to manage the cluster, allowing you to deploy and scale your containerized applications in development, testing, or production environments.
+After you provision a Kubernetes cluster in Rancher, you can begin using powerful Kubernetes features from the Rancher UI to manage the cluster, allowing you to deploy and scale your containerized applications in development, testing, or production environments.

 ## Advanced Cluster Interaction

-Although the primary method of interacting with your Kubernetes clusters created using Rancher is the Rancher UI, you have additional options for controlling your clusters:
+Although the primary method of interacting with your Kubernetes clusters is the Rancher UI, you have additional options for controlling your clusters:

 - **kubectl**